 From the beginning!
-In the youngest grades, you will likely use someone else’s step-by-step method.
-As they grow older you will see how these skills can be taught in your unified schoolhouse.
+Your first time through the youngest grades, you will likely use someone else’s step-by-step method.
+As your children grow older, you will see how these skills can be integrated into all that you teach in your unified schoolhouse.

 But what about science and history, poetry and art?

-Pinterest pages are also beginning to grow.
+Pinterest pages are also good places to find resources.

 This post at the website, Classical Scholar, is an excellent resource, offering an explanation about the reading, writing, speaking and thinking skills formed in a classical education.

 Get involved with the CSHatHome Facebook clan – share ideas and learn from those who are already using Catholic Schoolhouse (CHS).